m-sparrow/aws-notes/README.md

 58. Health - ?
 59. Systems Manager - ?
 60. Cloud Map - ?
+61. Event Bridge - Collects stream of data from various sources and pass in to other resources | Previously known as CloudWatch Events | **App Integration**

 ## How to create resources in AWS
 Resources can be created through one of the following methods